 Cougars 4 A Cure

 A local fundraising initiative known as Cougars 4 A Cure has raised significant funding contributed by students, parents, and Charlotte Catholic High School faculty and staff.
-In connection with a CCHS Varsity basketball program, funds are raised annually to benefit Levine Cancer Institute’s Carolinas Bladder Cancer Fund, which supports innovative bladder cancer research projects at the Institute.
+In connection with the CCHS Varsity basketball program, funds are raised annually to benefit Levine Cancer Institute’s Carolinas Bladder Cancer Fund, which supports innovative bladder cancer research projects at the Institute.

-Since 1998, Driven Brands Charitable Foundation have given generously to Levine Children’s Hospital, including helping to fund the establishment of the Ryan Seacrest Studios located in the atrium of Levine Children’s Hospital.
+Since 1998, Driven Brands Charitable Foundation has given generously to Levine Children’s Hospital, including helping to fund the establishment of the Ryan Seacrest Studios located in the atrium of Levine Children’s Hospital.
 The Seacrest Studios are an in-house multimedia broadcast center where patients have the ability to explore creative realms of radio, television, and new media right from their hospital rooms.

 Since 2004, Great Clips salons across the nation have partnered with Children’s Miracle Network to support children’s hospitals through the Miracle Network Balloon sales and related fundraising events.
 With more than 3,500 salons throughout the U.S. and Canada, Great Clips is the world’s largest salon brand, making their support for CMN Hospitals especially impactful as they raise awareness for CMN Hospitals across the U.S.

 Rick Hendrick is known in the automotive business and NASCAR circuit for heating up the roadways.
 In late 2011, he and his family warmed the hearts of children in the Carolinas with a $1 million gift to support pediatric cardiovascular services and the pediatric congenital heart program at Levine Children’s Hospital.
-And, even before Levine Children’s Hospital first opened, Linda and Rick Hendrick made a leading gift to establish the Ricky Hendricks Centers for Intensive Care at the hospital, dedicated in honor of their late son.
+And, even before Levine Children’s Hospital first opened, Linda and Rick Hendrick made a leading gift to establish the Ricky Hendrick Centers for Intensive Care at the hospital, dedicated in honor of their late son.
 Through these and other major gifts, the Hendrick family and Hendrick Motorsports have continued to show tremendous support for the sickest and most acutely injured children treated at Levine Children’s Hospital.

 Isabella Santos Foundation